 Impact mapping is a strategic planning technique that lets your team set business goals and visualize the way and the means to achieve these goals.
 Well, this comprehensive explanation is probably far from what you’re looking for.
 You want the ropes.
 Laces at least.
 Since UXPressia has just launched Impact Mapping Tool, we’ll be covering impact mapping a lot.
 And here’s the first part.
-For a step-by-step guide to creating an Impact Map click here.
+Read also our step-by-step guide with examples on how to create an impact map.

 How to see the bigger picture, align goals, create a working strategy, and communicate it all to the team so that the final product hits the market like a hurricane?

 As it comes from the name, impact mapping is about impact.
 What sort of impact?
 And… who exactly will be impacted?
 And in what way?
 After all, will your product make any impact?
 And the most important question: why would you want to make this impact in the first place?

 That’s a whole lot of questions we got here.
 As a matter of fact, the whole concept of Impact Mapping is built upon these questions.

 So let’s try to answer them one by one, shall we?

 This one is the father of all questions in the world of Impact Mapping.
 “Why” describes the business goal you want to achieve.